-All career technical programs follow a standard, state-wide curriculum which references national and state academic, work-place, technology, and industry standards for each course.
+All career technical programs follow a standard, state-wide curriculum which references national and state academic, workplace, technology, and industry standards for each course.
 A statewide assessment called the MS-CPAS 2 is administered each spring in all programs.
 This is a criterion-referenced test that is aligned to the Mississippi Vocational Curriculum Framework.
 Students answer multiple choice questions that vary in competency level regarding subject matter knowledge.

 The following four clubs are offered as a supplement to each program's curriculum.
 Joining a club is optional for students.
-Agriculture & Natural Resources: National FFA Organization (Junior FFA is open to Benton County students in grades 7-8 and to students in grade 9 who currently attend the Agriculture program; Senior FFA is open to students in grades 10-12 who currently attend or who have attended the Agriculture program and who have not yet graduated)
+National FFA Organization (FFA) - Junior FFA is open to Benton County students in grades 7-8 and to students in grade 9 who currently attend the Agriculture program; Senior FFA is open to students in grades 10-12 who currently attend or who have attended the Agriculture program and who have not yet graduated.

-Business & Marketing: Future Business Leaders of America (FBLA) (open to students in grades 9-12 who currently attend or who have attended the Business program and who have not yet graduated)
+Future Business Leaders of America (FBLA) - Open to students in grades 9-12 who currently attend or who have attended the Business program and who have not yet graduated.

-Health Science: Health Occupation Students of America (HOSA) (open to students in grades 9-12 who currently attend or who have attended the Health Science program and who have not yet graduated)
+Health Occupation Students of America (HOSA) - Open to students in grades 9-12 who currently attend or who have attended the Health Science program and who have not yet graduated.

-Metal Fabrication: SkillsUSA (open to students in grades 9-12 who currently attend or who have attended the Metal Fabrication program and who have not yet graduated)
+SkillsUSA - Open to students in grades 9-12 who currently attend or who have attended the Metal Fabrication program and who have not yet graduated.

 Transportation to and from the Benton County Career Technical Center is provided free of charge via district school buses.
 All students must use one of the following options for transportation.

-- 1. Ride the provided bus to and from the Career Technical Center - 2.
-Be dropped off at the Career Technical Center in the morning by a parent/guardian and ride the provided bus to the school after class - 3.
-First Block Only: Drive to and from the Career Technical Center with prior, written approval from the student's parent/guardian, the director, and the school principal.
+1. Ride the provided bus to and from the Career Technical Center

+2. First block students may be dropped off at the Career Technical Center in the morning and ride the provided bus to the school after class

+3. First Block Only: Drive to and from the Career Technical Center with prior, written approval from the student's parent/ guardian, the director, and the school principal.
 Driving rules must be followed.
 Driving privileges may be revoked for failure to follow driving rules.